 Understanding Dream Symbolism

-Some cultures believe that dreams are the exclusive domain of the Observer.
+Some cultures believe dreams are the exclusive domain of the Observer.
 The Observer is the person who is listening when you are talking to yourself.
 The Observer is pure consciousness.
-Consciousness is vibration, which is eternal that means the real you is infinite, it is not temporal, like our bodies.
+Consciousness is vibration, which is eternal that means the real you is infinite.
+It is not temporal, like our bodies.

 Interpreting Dreams Spiritual Messages